Partnership and LLC contributions

 Reporting partnership/LLC contributions

-Partnership/LLC contributions are included in the total figure reported for "Contributions from Individuals/Persons other than Political Committees" on the Detailed Summary Page of Form 3X (Line 11(a)(i)) and itemized.
+Partnership/LLC contributions are included in the total figure reported for "Contributions from Individuals/Persons other than Political Committees" on the Detailed Summary Page of Form 3 or Form 3X (Line 11(a)(i)) and itemized.

-A committee reports the value of an itemized in-kind contribution received from a partnership or LLC on Schedule A in the same way it reports an itemized monetary contribution from an individual or any other person eligible to make in-kind contributions on Schedule A. Moreover, an in-kind contribution itemized on Schedule A must also be itemized on a Schedule B for operating expenditures.
-Note that information about a partner itemized as a memo entry on Schedule A does not have to be reported on Schedule B.
+A committee reports the value of an in-kind contribution received from a partnership or LLC in the same way it reports a monetary contribution.
+In addition, as with all in-kind contributions, the committee must report the value of the in-kind contribution as an operating expenditure.
+Moreover, an in-kind contribution itemized on Schedule A must also be itemized on a Schedule B for operating expenditures.
+However, any information about a partner itemized as a memo entry on Schedule A does not have to be reported on Schedule B.